varunsh-coder/dassana/content/actions/decorate-ip/README.md

-## Decorate Ip Action
+## Decorate IP with geolocation data

-This action returns geo location data from an IP address.
+This action returns geo location data of an IP address.

 The action expects one input: